COVID-19 Travel Restrictions

 Visitor's Visa Applications

 If your country is not on the visa waiver list, or you wish to stay longer than three months, you will need to apply for a Visitor's Visa.
-You can download application forms from the Visitor Visa from the New Zealand Immigration Service website, or contact your nearest New Zealand Embassy.
+You can download application forms from the Visitor Visa from the New Zealand Immigration Service website.

 If you are an Australian citizen, you can obtain an Australian Passport Application Form from the Australian Passports website, or from your local Australia Post office.
-Once the forms are received by the Passport Office, this normally takes 10 days to process.
+Once the forms are received by the Passport Office, this normally takes about 3 weeks to process.
 However you should allow a little more time than this to allow for Australia Post delivery.

 If you need a passport faster than this, then you can use their Priority Processing Service.
 This service guarantees that an eligible applicant's passport will be ready for despatch within two working days of a passport office receiving everything it needs.
 There is a Process Fee for this service.